zonemaster/zonemaster/docs/public/installation/zonemaster-engine.md

 ## Troubleshooting installation

-If you have any issue with installation, and installed with `cpanm`, redo the installation above but without the `--notest` option.
+If you have any issue with installation, and installed with `cpanm`, redo the installation above but without the `--notest` and with the `--verbose` option.
 Installation will take longer time.

 Take note of any error messages and search for solution.